abemedia/abemedia.github.io/services/responsive.md

 ---
 ### Is your website future-proof?

-In the UK alone around 8 million people surf the internet from their smart phones every day and experts predict this number is going to keep growing.
+<p class="lead">In the UK alone around 8 million people surf the internet from their smart phones every day and experts predict this number is going to keep growing.</p>

 Responsive websites adapt to the device they are being viewed from thus eliminating the need for a dedicated mobile site and allowing you to tap into this ever-expanding number of potential customers without the added expense of having to build & maintain multiple websites.